Purple-haired Warrior Maiden

-My energy cells nearly depleted, I whipped out the rocket launcher walking out to meet them head on.
+My energy cells nearly depleted, I whipped out the bazooka walking out to meet them head on.
 That was hell of a lot of pinkies, coming faster than my weapon was eliminating them.
 I was mowing them down, but they persisted.
 Then the cacos went in, firing and moving to flank me.
 Just when I thought I'd have to pull out the super shotgun and dance, the cacos started exploding.
 Someone from the other side was firing rockets at them.

 Had someone from the ill-fated recon drop teams survived?
 It seems I was not the first man to set foot here in the upper Hell.
 Anyway, this breather was welcome if not entirely necessary.
 I managed to blow the rabid pinkies up before they reached me, kicking the last straggler into the abyss: this bridge didn't have any railing.
 Whoever he was who helped me, he was under fire now, launching rocket after rocket at the cacos and missing.
 These beasts are surprisingly agile when they want to be, firing unguided rockets at them head-on is just wasting ammunition.
 Ignoring the incoming horde of imps for now, I switched to the minigun, spraying the cacos from behind.
 Me and that guy on the cliff quickly disposed of them.
 It was about time as the imps opened on me.
 Dancing between their projectiles, I began cutting them down.
 This push was becoming very ammunition-costly even for one-man arsenal like me.

 In a show of quick thinking my ally fired into the crowd of brown beasts, using up only three rockets where I would have expended a sizable chunk of my rounds.
 Quickly eliminating the remaining few I jumped the last one to recharge my energy in a bout of mindless brutality.